tomerlichtash/mels-loop/public/content/docs/the-story-of-mel/pages/mel-kaye-cv/index.en.md

 <figure>
 ![](https://res.cloudinary.com/dcajl1s6a/image/upload/v1684300867/mel-kaye-bio/1952-index-to-register-of-voters-in-los-angeles-with-markup_cnwpdf.jpg)

-<figcaption>Mel and Herman Kaye in the voters index list</figcaption>
+<figcaption>Mel and Herman Kaye in the voters index list, 1952</figcaption>
 </figure>

 ## Programming in the Early Years of the Computer Era